-- Small: 10 hours or less of observing time requested. - Medium: Greater than 10 hours and less than 100 hours of time requested. - A full set of AORs must be submitted with the proposal.
-Successful programs will move immediately into the scheduling pool. - Default proprietary period of one year.
+- Small: 10 hours or less of observing time requested. - Medium: Greater than 10 hours and less than 100 hours of time requested. - A full set of AORs must be submitted with the proposal and it may begin scheduling immediately. - Default proprietary period of one year.